 - Use them in art and craft projects.

-- Coat chocolate covered strawberries or marshmallows with them.
+- Crush and coat chocolate covered strawberries or marshmallows with them.

 - Crush them and make a peppermint sugar scrub.